wellyshen/react-cool-starter/README.md

 ### How to Deploy

-To depoly you app to cloud service (e.g. AWS, GCP), you can follow the instructions below.
+To deploy you app to cloud service (e.g. AWS, GCP), you can follow the instructions below.

 1. Build then install production dependencies: